-Parcel Number Current General Plan Designation Proposed General Plan Designation

-013-028-81 "RL-RR-RC" "RR-RC"

-(Rural Lands - Rural Residential -Resource (Rural Residential - Resource

-Conservation) Conservation)

-013-028-82 "RL-RR-RC" "RL-RC"

-(Rural Lands - Rural Residential -Resource (Rural Lands - Resource
+Parcel Number • Proposed General Plan Designation 013-028-81 "RL-RR-RC" (Rural Lands - Rural Residential -Resource Conservation) "RR-RC" (Rural Residential - Resource Conservation) 013-028-82 "RL-RR-RC" (Rural Lands - Rural Residential -Resource Conservation) "RL-RC" (Rural Lands - Resource Conservation)

-Conservation) Conservation)

-The proposed parcels will be accessed from existing unimproved roadways off of State Highway 29.
-The applicant shall obtain all necessary permits from the California Department of Transportation (Caltrans) and the Lake County Department of Public Works for any work and improvements within the right-of-way, as necessary.
+The proposed parcels are/will be accessed from existing unimproved roadways off of State Highway 29.
+The applicant shall obtain all necessary permits from the California Department of Transportation (Caltrans) and/or the Lake County Department of Public Works for any work and/or improvements that occur within the right-of-way.